Time Takes Time

-Time Takes Time is the 10th studio album by Ringo Starr.
-His first studio album since 1983's Old Wave, it followed a successful 1989–90 world tour with his first All-Starr Band.
+Time Takes Time is the tenth studio album by Ringo Starr.
+His first studio album since 1983's Old Wave, it followed a successful 1989 tour with his first All-Starr Band.
 Released in 1992, Time Takes Time was a critically-acclaimed comeback album, and featured several celebrity guests including Brian Wilson, Harry Nilsson and Electric Light Orchestra front-man Jeff Lynne.

 Background

-In February 1987, Ringo Starr started work on his first new studio album in four years.
+In February 1987, Starr started work on his first new studio album in four years.
 Sessions began with producer Chips Moman in 3 Alarm Studios in Memphis, Tennessee.
 These sessions lasted for a few days then came to a halt before being resumed in April, with recording taking place at 3 Alarm Studios and Sun Studios.
 A month-long string of recording sessions were planned in August, for recording at Mayfair Recording Studios in London, before being halted shortly before recording had begun.
 These sessions were to have been handled by Elton John's manager, John Reid, and were intended to feature John.
 While on tour in July 1989 with the All-Starr Band, Starr was told that Moman was attempting to release the Memphis sessions as an album; Starr proceeded to sue Moman in August.
 An injunction was issued by the Fulton County Superior Courts to Starr in early January 1990, where he was to pay out costs of the sessions to Moman.
 It was announced at a National Association of Radio Merchandisers (NARM) convention that Starr signed a recording contract with Private Music in March 1991, who seemed to be the only label interested in him at the time.